Mujadid13/golan-app/README.md

 ## Additional Information
 #### Troubleshooting:
 Consult Jenkins logs, AKS logs, and Terraform output for any issues that arise during setup or deployment.
-If the website takes too long to respond, simply refresh the page, and it should work.

 #### Best Practices:
 Follow security and resource management best practices to maintain a reliable deployment process.